-Parachuting means parachuting and/or skydiving from an aircraft the same thing as Skydiving for the purpose of this document.
+Parachuting means parachuting and/or skydiving from an aircraft.

 Register means the Register of Members, kept as the Corporations Act requires.

 Regulations includes bylaws, statutes, instructions, policy and procedures that APF sets.

 Representative means a person a Member appoints under the Corporations Act to represent the Member at a General Meeting of APF (but who is not a proxy for the Member).